greymd/tmux-xpanes/README.md

 ![png image](https://raw.githubusercontent.com/wiki/greymd/tmux-xpanes/img/ping_pane_title.png)

-As you notices that, `-t` displays each argument on the each pane border.
+As you notice that, `-t` displays each argument on the each pane border.
 It is called "pane title".
 The pane title is displayed with green background and black characters by default.
 See [Environment variables](#shell-variables) section to change the default format.